Content: Behavior Based Coaching, Change, behavioral change

 Personality traits and leadership traits are difficult to measure.
 How can we measure traits such as honesty, integrity, loyalty, or diligence?
 To measure traits, researchers relied on constructs which lacked reliability and, given differing definitions, also lacked validity.
 Today, researchers have turned to an examination of leader behaviors.
 With behaviors, researchers could rely on empirical evidence.
 Behaviors, contrary to traits, can be observed, assessed and measured.

-Behavior = A person's actions -which are controlled by the sum of their thinking, beliefs and feelings about specific ideas, situations, or other people.
+Behavior = A person's actions -which are controlled by the sum of their emotions, thinking, beliefs and feelings about specific ideas, situations, or other people.
 The three primary types of organizational behavior are: Leadership Behavior, InterGroup Behavior and Political Behavior.

 Coaching at Work: Generally the reasons for seeking out a coach are linked to the desire for change at one or more of three levels.
 For example, there may be issues around: